chocolateboy/wax/bin/README.md

 ## OPTIONS

 The following `wax` options can be supplied before the command name.
 Subsequent options are passed to the command verbatim, apart from URLs, which are converted to paths to the corresponding files.
-URL arguments can be excluded from the conversion process by supplying a separator token.
+URL arguments can be excluded from the conversion process by supplying a [separator token](#-s---separator-string) (default `--`).
 Arguments after this are no longer processed by `wax` and are passed through verbatim e.g.:

-    wax --cache --separator --no-wax cmd http://example.com/foo --no-wax --referrer http://example.com
+    wax --cache cmd http://example.com/foo -- --referrer http://example.com

 Note that the `--cache` and `--mirror` options are mutually exclusive i.e. only one (or neither) should be supplied.
 Supplying both will cause `wax` to terminate with an error.